Hospice vs. Palliative Care: Key Differences Explained

 3. In a separate hospice centre

-Hospice care is usually offered when a person's condition is not improving.
-In those cases, curative treatment is no longer the main focus.
+Hospice care usually starts when a person's condition is not improving.
+In those cases, curative treatment is no longer an option.

 What Is Palliative Care?